ARTICLE

 Mammoth Ivory Maps

 In fact, what is believed to be the oldest map ever discovered is a set of engravings on a mammoth tusk dating from around 25,000 years ago.
-The tusk was found in 1962 in Pavlov in the Moravian region of modern-day Czech Republic.
-The tusk includes engravings apparently representing a mountain, a river, valleys, and trails around what is now the town.
+The tusk was found in 1962 in what is now known as the Czech Republic.
+The tusk includes engravings believed to represent a mountain, a river, valleys, and trails around a town.
+Another engraved mammoth tusk, found in 1965 in Ukraine, shows huts along a river.

 Abauntz Map